 But, then, two came straight away: doesn’t being that rational about someone shut the emotional from the start?
 And it is the emotional, after all, that makes a potential something… the thing.
 It makes one vulnerable as f*ck, but at least one knows one tried entirely and, now, it either turns into a butterfly or dies.
 The truth will set you free, but first it will piss you off, as Gloria Steinem said.
 Surfboard, surfboard.

 Hire me to tell stories.

-Marius called me past 00:00 on that same Friday, some days are just full of electricity: Cristina, are you with a man?
+The discussions were only heating up when my neighbour called me past 00:00, some days are just full of electricity: Cristina, are you with a man?
 I was supposed to be at his place which is, basically, my place, long before.
-I had to excuse myself, leave the table and tell him what I was actually doing.
-He knew what I was doing, he was just checking in on me, we exchanged some jokes and that felt so familial.
-Warm and I left very soon after, you know what it feels like when someone in the family says Come home!.
+The friends dismounting the closet (today) were coming.
+I had to excuse myself, leave the table and tell him what I was, actually, doing.
+He knew what I was doing, he was just checking in on me, we exchanged some jokes and it felt familial.
+Warm.
+I left very soon after, you know what it feels like when someone in the family says Come home!.

 Are you still reading this?

-Thank you and have a wonderful day or night.
+Thank you and have a wonderful day or night!

 At other other times, be careful to not only pay attention to the red flags, but to your heart skipping beat after beat, f*ck fear and go for it.